How to Become a PAT Tester

 Finding a PAT Job

 There is usually a high demand for skilled PAT testers.
-Most jobs will be listed on online job platforms such as LinkedIn, Indeed, and Totaljobs.
-Use keywords like "PAT tester," "electrical safety," and "portable appliance testing" to focus your search.
-We also have a jobs board of current PAT vacancies on our website.
+Most jobs are advertised on platforms such as LinkedIn, Indeed and Totaljobs.
+We also publish a list of current PAT testing job vacancies on our website.

 Reaching out directly to companies offering PAT testing services is also an effective method of finding a PAT testing job.
 Even if they don't have any immediate vacancies, they will usually keep your details for upcoming opportunities.
 They will often also provide useful advice about the specific skills and experience they prioritise when hiring, helping you tailor your preparation accordingly.